 While some cats can be trained not to scratch furniture, other cats cannot.
 Cat declawing may be the only way to keep the cat from damaging furniture.
 Most vets will agree that declawing a cat is definitely preferable to surrendering that cat to an animal shelter, where it has about a 90 percent chance of being euthanized after it fails to find a new home.

-Declawing a cat is also preferable to making a furniture-scratching cat into an outdoor-only cat; an indoor cat with claws are often unfortunately thrown outside.
-The declawed indoor cat will be protected from dogs, cat fights, car injuries, nor will it experience cold, extreme heat or loneliness.
+Declawing a cat is also preferable to making a furniture-scratching cat into an outdoor-only cat; an indoor cat with claws is often, unfortunately, thrown outside.
+The declawed indoor cat will be protected from dogs, cat fights, and car injuries, nor will it experience cold, extreme heat, or loneliness.
 In addition, declawed indoor cats will not be exposed to contagious diseases that outdoor cats encounter.

 Cats with Arthritis and aging cats commonly have nails that are growing into their pads.
-This can cause quite a bit of pain for your cats in which that pain can translate into other areas of their daily activities, such as when walking , or using scratching posts.
+This can cause quite a bit of pain for your cat, and that pain can translate into other areas of their daily activities, such as when walking or using scratching posts.

-During a cat declaw, veterinarians remove only the claw and the tip of the bone from which the claw grows.
-The entire pad of the toe is left intact, to speed recovery.
-When the cat declaw procedure is performed in this way, the surgical wounds heal rapidly, and the cat is able to walk comfortably again within about a week.
+During a cat’s declaw, veterinarians remove only the claw and the tip of the bone from which the claw grows.
+The entire pad of the toe is left intact to speed recovery.
+When the cat declaws procedure is performed in this way, the surgical wounds heal rapidly, and the cat is able to walk comfortably again within about a week.
 The cat does not need its claws for walking, running, playing, jumping, or climbing.
 Cats use their claws only for scratching.

 While many cat owners have cats declawed because of behavioral issues, other reasons for a cat declaw include the removal of a tumor in the area or to protect an elderly or immunocompromised owner from the risk of cat scratches that could easily become infected.